artnie/coai-vib/README.md

   5. Commit changes to the (fork) repository
   6. After all changes and redesigns are finalized, start a pull request to transfer the fork changes to the main repository, see [Creating A Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for details.

+Notes:

+  * Use the localhost function as a preview to check that all links, images and videos work and that the overall design looks good.
+  * To embed a YouTube-Video correctly, the ***embedded*** link must be used.
+Go to YouTube-Video -> "Share"-button -> "Embed" -> Use the iframe link

 ## Installation